iiiii7d/pymcfunc/docs/reference.rst

 .. py:currentmodule:: pymcfunc.fh

-.. py:class:: UniversalFuncHandler
+.. py:class:: BaseFunctionHandler

-   The function handler that is inherited by both :py:class:`JavaFuncHandler` and :py:class:`BedrockFuncHandler`.
+   The function handler that is inherited by both :py:class:`JavaFunctionHandler` and :py:class:`BedrockFunctionHandler`.

    This includes commands and features that are the same for both Java and Bedrock edition.

    .. warning::
-      It is highly recommended to use either :py:class:`BedrockFuncHandler` or :py:class:`JavaFuncHandler` for extended support of commands for your edition.
+      It is highly recommended to use either :py:class:`BedrockFunctionHandler` or :py:class:`JavaFunctionHandler` for extended support of commands for your edition.

    .. versionadded:: 0.0